offen/analyticstxt-website/website/content/pages/legal-privacy.md

 # Legal & Privacy

 ## Website Analytics
-We use [Offen](https://offen.analyticstxt.org/) for collecting usage data on this website and only access your usage data with your consent.
+We use [Offen Fair Web Analytics](https://offen.analyticstxt.org/) for collecting usage data on this website and only access your usage data with your consent.
 Your data always remains yours.
 You can review and delete it at any time.
 Opt out again whenever you want.

 ### How can I review and delete my usage data?
 For data to be collected you need to opt in first.
 [You can do this in the consent banner.](https://offen.analyticstxt.org/#consent-banner)